Cantarell Field: Production history

 By 1981, the Cantarell complex was producing 1.16 Moilbbl/d.
 However, the production rate dropped to 1 Moilbbl/d in 1995.
 The nitrogen injection project, including the largest nitrogen plant in the world, installed onshore at Atasta Campeche, started operating in 2000, and it increased the production rate to 1.6 Moilbbl/d, to 1.9 Moilbbl/d in 2002 and to 2.1 Moilbbl/d of output in 2003, which ranked Cantarell the second fastest producing oil field in the world behind Ghawar Field in Saudi Arabia.
 However, Cantarell had much smaller oil reserves than Ghawar, so production began to decline rapidly in the second half of the decade.
 Unfortunately, the nitrogen has migrated into the gas, lowering its heating value and thus, economic value, and soon will require treatment to remove the nitrogen from the gas, to be able to use the gas as a fuel.

-Luis Ramírez Corzo, head of PEMEX's exploration and production division, announced on August 12, 2004 that the actual oil output from Cantarell was forecast to decline steeply from 2006 onwards, at a rate of 14% per year.
+Luis Ramírez Corzo, head of PEMEX's exploration and production division, announced on August 12, 2004, that the actual oil output from Cantarell was forecast to decline steeply from 2006 onwards, at a rate of 14% per year.
 In March 2006 it was reported that Cantarell had already peaked, with a second year of declining production in 2005.
-For 2006, the field's output declined by 13.1%, according to Jesús Reyes Heróles, the director-general of PEMEX.
+For 2006, the field's output declined by 13.1%, according to Jesús Federico Reyes Heroles, the director-general of PEMEX.